Working with a winning PPC agency can help increase your search results visibility, boost your ROI, and more.

 - Hybrid approach

 There are pros and cons to each.
 But what deliverables are included in the services you’re signing up for?
 Are there any hidden fees?
 Will you need to hire additional resources to get the job done?
-Discussing such questions with the agencies you interview can help you decide which will work best for your business.
+Discussing questions like this with each PPC agency you interview can help you decide which will work best for your business.

-5. Know the qualities you want in a PPC service agency
+5. Identify the qualities you want in a PPC service agency

 No two PPC agencies are exactly alike.
 And while you can’t predict how a partnership will turn out, your intuition should be able to help you discern which agency reps you will and won’t mesh well with.